Homeland Security Secretary Kristi Noem, appearing before the House Committee on...

 • Tense back and forths between the secretary and panel Democrats included accusations that her department was engaged in illegal detentions and other immigration enforcement overreaches.

-Noem claimed she had to attend a meeting of a council reviewing potential changes at the Federal Emergency Management Agency.
-Democrats on Garbarino’s panel now want to subpoena her to return.
+Noem said she had to attend a meeting of a council reviewing potential changes at the troubled Federal Emergency Management Agency.
+Panel Democrats, after learning that meeting actually had been canceled, moved to subpoena Noem to return.

 A statement from the Department of Homeland Security said Noem was not aware the FEMA meeting had been canceled when she got up and left.